-Synthetic cannabis refers to a group of chemicals but they are highly unpredictable and the experience is likely to feel different from one product or batch to another and very different to cannabis.
+Synthetic cannabinoids refers to a group of chemicals that are highly unpredictable.
+The experience is likely to feel different from one product or batch to another, and very different to cannabis.

 Very little is known about these substances and they will effect everyone differently.
 It is difficult if not impossible to predict the experience you're going to have.
 You usually don't know which cannabinoid you have, how strong it is, or how much of it is contained in the product you purchased.
 Using a lot and without waiting for the full effect before using more makes a negative experience more likely.

 Many users report experiences not usually associated with cannabis including:

 These are likely to last a few hours with a strong desire to keep using the drug.
 Using synthetic cannabinoids will often be followed with a comedown which can last up to few days.
 This can include feelings anxious, struggling to concentrate, being irritable, difficulty sleeping.
 If you have been using synthetic cannabinoids regularly then you may experience withdrawal when stopping.